btimby/twister-kiosks/README.md

 ## Development

+There are many ways to help out!

+ - Contribute a new portal.
+Perhaps for another programming language or as a plugin for a different website building / hosting platform.
+ - Contribute to existing portals.
+ - Contribute to documentation.
+ - Create new ways to deploy Twister such as AWS.
+ - Host an open portal.

 There are 4 distinct code modules or sub-projects.

-1. js/ - The node.js version of the portal.
+1. 'js/' The node.js version of the portal.
-2. python/ - The Python/Django version of the portal.
+2. 'python/' The Python/Django version of the portal.
-3. wordpress/ - The wordpress plugin (PHP) version of the portal.
+3. 'wordpress/' The wordpress plugin (PHP) version of the portal.
-4. vue/ - The microblogging application.
+4. 'vue/' The microblogging application.
 What the above portals "connect" to.

 Obviously, the portals are kept small while the service (being shared) contains the bulk of functionality.